Introduction

 Other commonly used methods:

-There are two sequencing tools TimelineLite and TimelineMax.
+There are two sequencing tools TimelineLitearrow-up-right and TimelineMaxarrow-up-right.
 TimelineMax extends TimelineLite, offering exactly the same functionality plus useful (but non-essential) features like repeat, repeatDelay, yoyo and more.

 It is the ultimate sequencing tool that acts like a container for tweens and other timelines, making it simple to control them as a whole and precisely manage their timing.